Katdelorme/React-Metronome/README.md

 It will open in [http://localhost:3000](http://localhost:3000)

 ## Additional Available Scripts

-In the project directory, you can run:
+You can also run with Yarn or another option of your choice.

-### `yarn start`
+`yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.

 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+`yarn build`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Author
 * Katherine Delorme - *[katherinedelorme.com](http://katherinedelorme.com?utm_source=github&utm_medium=repo&utm_campaign=react_metronome_readme "Portfolio Website")*